campusrover/Weeping-Angel-Bot/README.md

 ### See [Github Pages Site](https://aringan0323.github.io/weepingangelbot.github.io/) for more details on this project.

+## Updated Model

+Due to computational constraints on the virtual machine that this project was running on, we have changed the backbone of the person/face detection model from a ResNet-50 to a MobileNet V3 which runs significantly faster.
+This has caused some of the instructions and descriptions to change on our project.

 ## Overview

 If you have ever watched the beloved sci-fi television show Doctor Who, you already know exactly what this robot does!
 But if you have not seen the show,